-Hypertrophic Cardiomyopathy - HCM
+Hypertrophic Cardiomyopathy - HCM I

-Four-chamber view of a heart showing biventricular hypertrophy.
-The left ventricle shows asymmetric septal hypertrophy with small ventricular cavity and contact of the anterior mitral leaflet with the septum.
-The right ventricle is mildly dilated with hypertrophied trabeculae.
-Hypertrophic cardiomyopathy is characterized by marked thickening of the left heart wall, mainly the wall in between the two chambers the heart (i.e. the septum is the wall that divides the heart ventricles into left and right).
-This thickening is usually not due to high blood pressure and in most patients it can interfere with the normal propulsion of blood out of the heart (left ventricular outflow tract obstruction), or in some patients the contraction of the cardiac wall is inadequate.
-In some patients, specific inherited genetic defects have been identified that are responsible for the disease.
+Hypertrophic cardiomyopathy is characterized by marked thickening of the left heart wall, namely the interventricular septum, which is the wall in between the two chambers the heart (i.e. the septum is the wall that divides the heart ventricles into left and right).
+In hypertrophic cardiomyopathy the thickening of the cardiac muscle wall is usually not due to high blood pressure.
+In most patients it can interfere with the normal propulsion of blood out of the heart (left ventricular outflow tract obstruction), whereas in other patients the contraction of the cardiac wall is inadequate.

 The histopathologic features of hypertrophic cardiomyopathy include myocyte disarray and small intramural coronary artery dysplasia.